Rivastigmine: Administration

+Pharmacology

 Pharmacodynamics

 Rivastigmine, a cholinesterase inhibitor, inhibits both butyrylcholinesterase and acetylcholinesterase (unlike donepezil, which selectively inhibits acetylcholinesterase).
 It is thought to work by inhibiting these cholinesterase enzymes, which would otherwise break down the brain neurotransmitter acetylcholine.

 Pharmacokinetics

 When given orally, rivastigmine is well absorbed, with a bioavailability of about 40% in the 3-mg dose.
-Pharmacokinetics are linear up to 3 mg BID, but nonlinear at higher doses.
+Pharmacokinetics are linear up to 3 mg twice daily, but nonlinear at higher doses.
 Elimination is through the urine.
 Peak plasma concentrations are seen in about one hour, with peak cerebrospinal fluid concentrations at 1.4–3.8 hours.
 When given by once-daily transdermal patch, the pharmacokinetic profile of rivastigmine is much smoother, compared with capsules, with lower peak plasma concentrations and reduced fluctuations.
 The 9.5 mg/24 h rivastigmine patch provides comparable exposure to 12 mg/day capsules (the highest recommended oral dose).

 The compound does cross the blood–brain barrier.
 Plasma protein binding is 40%.
 The major route of metabolism is by its target enzymes via cholinesterase-mediated hydrolysis.
 Elimination bypasses the hepatic system, so hepatic cytochrome P450 (CYP) isoenzymes are not involved.
 The low potential for drug-drug interactions (which could lead to adverse effects) has been suggested as due to this pathway compared to the many common drugs that use the cytochrome P450 metabolic pathway.

+A QbD driven HPLC method was developed for the quantification of rivastigmine in rat plasma and brain for its pharmacokinetics study.].